It's just another ordinary night spent sweating over an econs essay when Catherine's phone rings.

 Jeff rolls his eyes.
 "Yes, Reg, a try, as in try to sing it.
 You can't write songs if you don't have a tune."

 "Um.
-Okay," Reggie says hesitantly, clearing his throat and squinting at the scribbles on the paper.
-"Dream of the Tropicana, where - "
+Okay."
+Reggie says hesitantly, clearing his throat and squinting at the scribbles on the paper.
+"Dream of the Tropicana, for as long as it lasts - "

 Reggie sighs and leaves.